RV Awning Parts Diagram with Definitions

 - Wall Mount — The metal piece that attached to the side of an RV.

-A manually pivoted bracing device that secures the arms in a closed position, so the awning is secure at high travel speeds.
+A travel lock is a manually pivoted bracing device that secures the arms in a closed position, so the awning is secure at high travel speeds.

-A device that detects wind speeds and automatically retracts your awning to avoid damage.
+A wind sensor is a device that detects wind speeds and automatically retracts your awning to avoid damage.

-The part that creates an electrical connection to your awning.
+The wire connector is the part that creates an electrical connection to your awning.

 RV Awning Parts Diagrams